pavetheway91/tarbsd/README.md

 tarbsd build --release 15.0 --quick
 ```

 Raw .img (for bhyve, kvm and real computers) is always generated.
-If you have qemu-tools installed, it can also be converted to all sorts of random formats.
+If you have [qemu](https://www.freshports.org/emulators/qemu/) installed, it can also be converted to all sorts of random formats.
 ```
 tarbsd build --release 15.0 qcow qcow2 vdi vmdk vhdx vpc parallels
 ```